IBM/repo-template/README.md

 <!-- License and Authors is optional here, but gives you the ability to highlight who is involed in the project -->
 ## License & Authors

-If you would like to see the detailed LICENCE click [here](LICENCE).
+If you would like to see the detailed LICENSE click [here](LICENSE).

 - Author: New OpenSource IBMer <new-opensource-ibmer@ibm.com>